 injection mold

 The injection mold is also known as one of the most common methods in mass fabrication.
 Here the molten material, which in most cases is a plastic, metal, or rubber, is injected into a mold cavity so that a more intricate shape may be formed with high accuracy and precision.
-In this way, one can mass-produce identical parts maintaining the quality.

 Key Features:

-• Process Overveiw: The material is heated until molten, injected at a high pressure into a mold, cooled to allow the material to solidify, and ejected as a solidified part.
+• Process Overview: The material is heated until molten, injected at a high pressure into a mold, cooled to allow the material to solidify, and ejected as a solidified part.
 This allows rapid production, thus the process is economical.
 Minimum waste as well.

 • Material Versatility: Common materials include thermoplastics (polyethylene, ABS), thermosetting plastics, and metals (for metal injection molding), thus offering various applications.